NCC Group acquires the Iron Mountain software escrow division

-Last week, Iron Mountain Incorporated (NYSE: IRM) signed an agreement to sell its Intellectual Property Management (“IPM”) business to NCC Group (“NCC”), a software escrow company located in the UK.
+In May 2021, Iron Mountain Incorporated (NYSE: IRM) signed an agreement to sell its Intellectual Property Management (“IPM”) business to NCC Group (“NCC”), a software escrow company located in the UK.
 All the assets associated with IPM will be sold to NCC for gross proceeds of $220 million, or approximately $165 million, net of taxes and fees, subject to adjustments.

 This opinion piece will look at the opportunities and challenges created for the other competing software escrow vendors and companies who utilize software escrow within their businesses.

 Iron Mountain and NCC are both veterans of the software escrow industry and have been providing traditional source code escrow services for over 30 years.